PI-Whisper: Designing an Adaptive and Incremental Automatic Speech Recognition System for Edge Devices: Experiments and Results

 \subsection{Experiment Setup}

-\textbf{Datasets:} For the experiments, we consider two datasets, the L2-Arctic dataset (v5 release) \citep{zhao18b_interspeech} and a subset of the CommonVoice dataset (v17) \citep{ardila-etal-2020-common}.
-We use the same subset of the CommonVoice dataset as \citet{prabhu2023accented} for easy comparison.
+\textbf{Datasets:} For our experiments, we use two datasets: the L2-Arctic dataset (v5 release) \citep{zhao18b_interspeech} and a subset of the CommonVoice dataset (v17) \citep{ardila-etal-2020-common}, specifically the same subset utilized by \cite{prabhu2023accented} .
 The two datasets include audio samples and their corresponding speakers' characteristics such as gender and accents.
-Table \ref{tab:dataset} summarizes the groups of speaker characteristics and the number of unique profiles under each characteristic group for both datasets.
-More details with the full list can be found in Appendix \ref{sec:appendix}.
-For any train-val-test split, we consider a 50:20:30 split for both CommonVoice and L2-Arctic.
+Table \ref{tab:char} summarizes the groups of speaker characteristics and the unique profiles under each characteristic group for both datasets.
+For any train-val-test split, we consider a 50:20:30 split.

-\textbf{Models:} We use the SGD optimizer to train the speaker characteristics classifier for 10 epochs with a learning rate of 1e-4 and a batch size of 256.
-For the base ASR model, we use Whisper-tiny from \citet{radford2022robust}, which has 37.7 million parameters that are small enough to fit on most edge devices.
-When fine-tuning the model with LoRA, we perform a hyperparameter grid search over the learning rate using values of \{1e-3,1e-4,5e-4,1e-5,5e-5\}.
-We leave all other hyperparameters as default and run the fine-tuning for 3 epochs using the Huggingface trainer \citep{Wolf_Transformers_State-of-the-Art_Natural_2020}.
-The LoRA profiles are fine-tuned over the query and key projections of both the encoder and decoder of the Whisper model.
-We choose the best-tuned LoRA based on its performance on the validation dataset.
-Throughout the experiments, we choose word error rate (WER) as the metric to calculate the accuracy of the transcription.
+\textbf{Models:} We use the SGD optimizer to train the speaker characteristics classifier for 10 epochs with a learning rate of $1 \times 10^{-4}$ and a batch size of 256.
+For the base ASR model, we employ Whisper-tiny \citep{radford2022robust}, a lightweight model with 37.7 million parameters, suitable for most edge devices.
+During fine-tuning with LoRA, we perform a hyperparameter grid search over learning rates \{1e-3,1e-4,5e-4, 1e-5,5e-5\}, and fine-tune the model for 3 epochs using the Huggingface Trainer \citep{Wolf_Transformers_State-of-the-Art_Natural_2020}, keeping all other hyperparameters at their default values.

+The LoRA profiles are fine-tuned over the query and key projections of both the encoder and decoder in the Whisper model, selecting the best configuration based on validation dataset performance.
+Word Error Rate (WER) is used as the evaluation metric for transcription accuracy.
+Training and fine-tuning of the classifiers and the LoRA Libraries are conducted on an Nvidia A6000 GPU server, while inference times are evaluated on two edge devices: Raspberry Pi 5 and Jetson Orin Nano.